-We are externally managed and advised by our Manager, an Exempt Reporting Adviser which intends to register (or have an affiliated entity register) as an investment adviser under the Advisers Act and an affiliate of Mr. Tannenbaum, Mrs. Tannenbaum and Mr. Kalikow.
+We are externally managed and advised by our Manager, a registered investment advisor under the Advisers Act and an affiliate of Mr. Tannenbaum, Mrs. Tannenbaum and Mr. Kalikow.
 Each of our officers is an employee of our Manager and/or its affiliates, and certain of our officers are members of its Investment Committee.
 The executive offices of our Manager are located at 525 Okeechobee Blvd., Suite 1770, West Palm Beach, FL 33401 and the telephone number of our Manager's executive offices is (561) 510-2390.